-The Yellowstone hiking adventure begins with a drive from Calgary, Alberta to Jackson Hole, Wyoming.
+The Yellowstone hiking adventure begins with a drive from Calgary, Alberta to Jackson Hole, Wyoming, USA.

-The drive south begins very early from Calgary, Alberta, Canada and the rising sun creates a spectacular, iridescent orange glow over grain fields on the drive through Lethbridge and pass turnouts to Waterton Lakes National Park and Writing-on-Stone Provincial Park in Milk River before arriving at US Customs in Coutts, Alberta.
+The drive south begins very early from Calgary, Alberta, Canada and the rising sun creates a spectacular, iridescent, orange glow over grain fields on the drive through Lethbridge and past turnouts to Waterton Lakes National Park and Writing-on-Stone Provincial Park in Milk River before arriving at US Customs in Coutts, Alberta.

 Within a few minutes the drive passes through Sweetgrass, Montana and continues south on Interstate 15 past Glacier National Park in Montana.
 Montana’s grassland is similar to driving across south Saskatchewan in Canada.